gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 Themes at their core are an algorithm that merges multiple `gatsby-config.js` files together into a single config your site can use to build with.
 To do that we need to define how to combine two `gatsby-config.js`s together.
 Before we can do that, we need to flatten the parent/child relationships into a single array.
 This results in the final ordering when considering which shadowing file to use if multiple are available.

-Our first example results in a final ordering of `['gatsby-theme-parent', 'gatsby-theme-child']` (parents always come before their children so that children can override functionality), while our second example results in `['gatsby-theme-blog', 'gatsby-theme-core']`.
+Our first example results in a final ordering of `['gatsby-theme-parent', 'gatsby-theme-child']` (parents always come before their children so that children can override functionality), while our second example results in `['gatsby-theme-blog', 'gatsby-theme-notes']`.

 Once we have the final ordering of themes we merge them together using a reduce function.
 [This reduce function](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/merge-gatsby-config.js) specifies the way each key in `gatsby-config.js` will merge together.
 Unless otherwise specified below, the last value wins.